johndpope/Bitcoin_non_coerced_hardfork/README.md

 # Conclusion

-The primary concern for any consensus rule change, the risk of the disenfranchising the users that do not want to adopt a consensus change.
+The primary concern for any consensus rule change is alleviating the risk of the disenfranchising the users that do not want to adopt a consensus change.
 This proposal should allow new mining algorithms to be introduced into a bitcoin blockchain, and even provides a framework for multiple mining algorithms.

 This also does not disenfranchise existing bitcoin holders, nor does it disenfranchise existing miners.